OpenVVVF/Hardware/README.md

 A high-power, open-source motor inverter and vehicle control unit for 3-phase PMSM traction motors.
 Rated for up to 100 kW peak, 150&ndash;800 A phase current, with DC bus up to 800 V capable (tested to 200 V).
 The design is applicable to any traction system requiring field-oriented motor control with robust functional safety architecture.

+This project is currently being developed in Dr. Keith Corzine's Smart Power Lab at the University of California, Santa Cruz.

 The design is modular, with common firmware, control architecture, and communication interfaces shared across applications.
 All hardware and software are released under open-source licenses.

 ## Hardware Architecture